 Planned Stations – Square points show premium transit stations proposed in LRTPs, TDPs, and other corridor studies.
 Blue squares represent planned stations with a park and ride facility.
 Purple squares represent planned stations without a park and ride facility.
 Click on a station to view the station name, status, and relevant plans and documents.

 Livable Communities - Plans contained within the livable communities’ database are shown on the map as yellow polygons.
 This layer is turned off in the default map view.

 *Existing and planned premium transit corridors in the map include:

 - Rapid Transit Corridors from the SMART Plan (transit type to be determined)

 - Commuter Rail (Tri-Rail and Tri-Rail Coastal Link)

-- Light Rail & Streetcar (portions of Central Broward East-West)
+- Light Rail & Streetcar (Wave Streetcar and extensions, and portions of Central Broward East-West)

 - Bus Rapid Transit (“Bus Rapid Transit” from the Miami-Dade and Broward 2040 LRTPs and the MDT 2017 TDP, “Rapid Bus” from the BCT 2017 TDP, “Bus Express Rapid Transit” from the SMART Plan, and the South Miami-Dade Busway)